spicyjack/public/presentations/gtk-perl-codex.md

 - Project culture
 - Cookbook
   - Show as many examples of the `Gtk-Perl` API and widgets as possible
+  - Compare `C` and `Perl` versions of GTK library calls, in order to show how similar the method/function names are
+  - Show the differences between `C` and `Perl`, so that people know what to expect

 ## How to build Gtk3 ##
 - Distro install instructions